abeeto/abeeto.github.io/_posts/2024-12-06-personal-findings-CSS.md

 But one thing for sure is that perception has hindered me from really taking the time to learn CSS.
 I always felt that it should be easy and I would be better off using my time to learn technologies more *worthy* of my time.
 And that a few selectors and attributes are all I need to remember.

 How wrong I was.
 CSS is not easy.
 And the constant high brow look on it, makes it hard to give it the respect, it quite frankly deserves.
 Making webpages render correctly on multiple browser engines, screen sizes and devices is no small feat.
-CSS does a lot of heavy lifting and I think taking time I dig past the surface has been very beneficial.
+CSS does a lot of heavy lifting and I think taking time to dig past the surface has been very beneficial.

 ## 2. Tables and Forms are hard.
 Oh boy, I was not expecting this.
 But it's true, tables and forms, two seemingly easy things to design, are not that easy indeed.